Deathamns/Viewhance/README.md

 ## Build ##
 ```
-./build.py [platform(s)] [-meta] [-min] [-pack] [-disabled] [-version=x.x.x]
+./build.py [platform(s)] [-meta] [-min] [-pack] [-all] [-version=x.x.x]
 ```

-The script prepares installable directories for each platform, and if the `-pack` argument is supplied, it will create installable packages (and update-files depending on the platform).
-All the output of this script goes into the `build` directory.

-Optionally, it accepts platform names (any directory name under the `platform` directory) in case if the build should happen only for the desired platforms, since all of them will be processed by default.

-For generating only meta-data (manifest and locale files, and/or update-files when the `-pack` argument is set) use the `-meta` argument.

-Additionally, minification (depends on Java, which needs to be manually installed, also some jar files which are automatically downloaded into the `build/.bin` folder) is possible via the `-min` argument.
-This argument is ignored when `-pack` is used.

-Platforms might be marked as disabled and they will be ignored at build unless the `-disabled` argument is set.

-With the `-version` argument it is possible to set a specific version number.
-If not set, the build script will use the current date/time as version.
+All arguments are optional.
+The output and temporary files go into the `build` directory.
+Without arguments the script will generate the necessary files for each non-disabled platform.
+Additional information for specific platforms can be found in their directories.

+`platf1 platf2...` - list of platforms (directory names under `platform/`) if building for all platforms is not desired `-meta` - generate only meta-data (localization, manifest files) `-pack` - creates installable/distributable packages (with `-meta` it will also generate meta files for updating) `-min` - compress source files (JS, HTML, CSS) (Java is required) `-all` - build disabled platforms as well (if it's not listed as a platform already) `-version=x.x.x` - use custom version number, instead of an auto-generated based on the current date-time (YYYY.MMDD.HHII)

 Examples:
 ```